apache/spark/docs/running-on-yarn.md

 Ensure that HADOOP_CONF_DIR or YARN_CONF_DIR points to the directory which contains the (client side) configuration files for the Hadoop cluster.
 These configs are used to connect to the cluster, write to the dfs, and connect to the YARN ResourceManager.

-There are two scheduler modes that can be used to launch Spark applications on YARN.
+There are two deploy modes that can be used to launch Spark applications on YARN.
 In yarn-cluster mode, the Spark driver runs inside an application master process which is managed by YARN on the cluster, and the client can go away after initiating the application.
 In yarn-client mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.

 Unlike in Spark standalone and Mesos mode, in which the master's address is specified in the "master" parameter, in YARN mode the ResourceManager's address is picked up from the Hadoop configuration.
 Thus, the master parameter is simply "yarn-client" or "yarn-cluster".

+The spark-submit script described in the [cluster mode overview](cluster-overview.html) provides the most straightforward way to submit a compiled Spark application to YARN in either deploy mode.
+For info on the lower-level invocations it uses, read ahead.
+For running spark-shell against YARN, skip down to the yarn-client section.

 ## Launching a Spark application with yarn-cluster mode.